 - Singapore continues to be well regarded as a triple-A rated economy.
 The country is ranked as the world’s third-best financial centre behind London and New York City.
 Almost all of the world’s major banks have a strong presence in Singapore.

-- Among the key banks that offer the widest range of corporate banking services to small to midsize companies include local banks OCBC, DBS, UOB and international banks Standard Chartered, HSBC, and Citibank.
+- Key banks that offer the widest range of corporate banking services to small to midsize companies include local banks OCBC, DBS, and UOB; and international banks Standard Chartered, HSBC, and Citibank.

-- Banks fees and minimum balance amounts vary greatly from bank to bank, therefore it’s important to carefully choose a bank that suits your needs.
+- Bank fees and minimum balance amounts vary greatly from bank to bank; therefore it’s important to carefully choose a bank that suits your needs.

 - Due to anti-money laundering and anti-terrorist financing regulations, banks in Singapore require the directors and all authorised signatories to be present in Singapore to open a corporate bank account.

 - Singapore banks offer business accounts denominated in Singapore dollars as well as most major currencies.
 Bank fees and minimum balance requirements vary from bank to bank.
 But in general, the fees are extremely competitive and fair.

 Who Can Open a Corporate Bank Account?